 Define the problem and figure out how your app will solve it.
 If you don’t have a unique idea inspired by your first-hand experience with actual patients, you may need to look at currently trending products.

-Modern healthcare apps range from basic solutions for doctor appointment booking to sophisticated products that employ cutting-edge technology for identifying and solving complex medical issues.
+Modern healthcare apps range from custom solutions for doctor appointment booking to sophisticated products that employ cutting-edge technology for identifying and solving complex medical issues.
 Still, they can be classified into three groups based on the type of users they are catering to: patients, medical personnel, and administration.

 Despite this wealth of options to drive inspiration from, there is still room for creative ideas to create or fill a vacant niche in the mHealth market.
 The potential profitability of a mHealth solution directly correlates with its ability to cater to the needs of as large an audience as possible.
 However, it doesn’t mean that more focused products, e.g., for people with a specific disease are not worthwhile.